baseboxorg/jeffskinnerbox.github.io/content/drafts/installing-linux-on-chromebook.md

 (By the way, there happens to be a way to merging ChromeOS and Android via [ARC Welder][54].)

+# Quick Chromebook Introduction
+You can find thousands of apps for the Chromebook on the web to do things like create documents, edit photos, and listen to music in the browser.
+Google has provided a recommendation list at the sites "[Find apps for your Chromebook][26]",
+"[10 Top Tweaks and Tips for Chromebook][27]", "[Chromebook tips and tricks: Getting the most out of your Chrome OS machine][29]", "[15 essential Chrome OS keyboard shortcuts][30]".

+## Chromebook as a Development Environment
 I'm not the first to consider the Chromebook as an alternative development environment.
 In fact, Martin Malinda's posting
 Ultimate guide for Web Development on Chromebook —